markziemann/dee2/frontend/html/AccessDEEfromR.md

 [6,] "SRR6002322" "FALSE"

 ```

-You can also see how complete the dataset is:
+You can also see how complete the dee2 coverage is:

 ```
 > length(which(res$dee2data==T))
 [1] 8721